Lincoln Highway: Roadside giants

-During early Lincoln Highway days, business owners were intrigued with all the automobiles traveling the Lincoln Highway.
-In an effort to capture the business of these new motorists, some entrepreneurs created larger-than-life buildings in quirky shapes.
+From the earliest days of the Lincoln Highway, business owners along the route have sought to capitalize on the interest of traveling motorists.
+To capture the attention and curiosity of drivers passing by, many of these businesses constructed larger-than-life figures and other quirky shapes in close proximity to the roadside.
 Structures like Bedford's 2 1/2-story coffee pot, or the Shoe House near York, Pennsylvania, are examples of the "Roadside Giants" of the Lincoln Highway.

 In 2008, the Lincoln Highway Heritage Corridor secured funding from the Sprout Fund in Pittsburgh for a new kind of Roadside Giants of the Lincoln Highway.
 High school boys and girls enrolled in five different career and technology schools along the 200 mi Lincoln Highway Heritage Corridor were invited to create their own Giant that would be permanently installed along the old Lincoln.
 The project involved collaboration among the schools' graphic arts, welding, building trades, and culinary arts departments.
 A structural engineer was hired to provide professional guidance to the design and installation of the Giants.
 They include: